eclipse-biscuit/website/docs/src/reference/cryptography.md

 # Cryptography

-Biscuit uses public key cryptography to build its tokens: the private key is required to create a token, and must be kept safe.
+Eclipse Biscuit uses public key cryptography to build its tokens: the private key is required to create a token, and must be kept safe.
 The public key can be distributed, and is needed to verify a token.

-Specifically, it uses the [Ed25519 algorithm](https://en.wikipedia.org/wiki/EdDSA).
+Specifically, it uses either the [Ed25519 algorithm](https://en.wikipedia.org/wiki/EdDSA) or [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) with the [P256-curve](https://neuromancer.sk/std/secg/secp256r1)

 A public key signature proves that the signed data has not been modified.
-So how does Biscuit implement attenuation, where a new valid token can be created from an existing one?
+So how does Eclipse Biscuit implement attenuation, where a new valid token can be created from an existing one?

 The token uses a scheme inspired from public key infrastructure, like TLS certificates.